We’re doing it!

 It just so happens that turtles see the sand and gravel found on the shoulders of roads as the perfect area to nest.
 Unfortunately, roadways don’t only provide travel corridors for vehicles and pedestrians, but also for predators of turtle eggs, such as raccoons, skunks, and foxes.

-Most turtle nests are destroyed by predators within 12 hours and only 1% of turtle eggs will hatch and survive until adulthood.
+Most turtle nests are destroyed by predators within 12 hours and less than 2% of turtle eggs will hatch and survive until adulthood.

 Six different projects helping turtles across the province are already in motion.
 Here are some highlights:

 Kawartha Highlands wants to give turtles a head start by protecting turtle nests along some of the park’s busiest roads.
 Turtle Protection Project donations enabled the park to purchase materials to build 50 turtle nest protection covers.

 With the help of community scientists and park staff, we have been able to prevent seven turtle nests at this park from being destroyed so far this season.
 These turtle-lovers will track the nests to ensure the eggs hatch safely.

 Balsam Lake Provincial Park is creating what they call “The Ultimate Turtle Paradise.”

 - restoring critical habitat